IMQS/httpbridge/README.md

 We "outsource" the real HTTP2 server to an external agent.
 The only such agent that presently exists is one that uses Go's HTTP2 infrastructure.
 There is also a tiny HTTP/1.1 server embedded in the code base, that can be suitable for unit tests of your C++ HTTP service.

-In your C++ backend, you only need to include one .cpp file and one .h file in order to serve up requests.
+In your C++ backend, you only need to include one .cpp file and three .h files in order to serve up requests.

 The C++ backend and the HTTP server communicate via a simple protocol defined on top of Flatbuffers.
 Only one socket is opened between your C++ backend and the Go server.